 The pilot flame on older appliances is used to cross light the main burner.
 It also heats the thermocouple tip (visible as the black rod in the picture), generating electrical energy which operates a magnet holding the main gas valve open.
 It the pilot blows out the thermocouple cools and the main gas valve closes.

 Lovekin have been servicing gas boilers in Sandhurst for more than 20 years with excellent service and skilled work.
 We have timed appointments and know most of our customers on first-name terms.
-We also service gas fires and warm air heaters, and repair and install gas boilers and central heating systems.
+We also service gas fires and repair and install gas boilers and central heating systems.

-We charge £88 to service the first appliance and £64 for each additional appliance except hobs, which are £36.
+We charge £94 to service the first appliance and £68 for each additional appliance.
 All our prices include VAT.

 Where parts and repair work are needed these are charged extra but we’ll talk it over with you first.
 We take payment when we finish; cash, cheque or bank transfer but not cards.